gngordon/Export-VMs-to-OVA/README.md

 REQUIREMENTS
 Requires PowerCLI.
 Change variable for vCenter.
+Settings.ini = Contains the variables for vCenter and the MDT SQL database.
+Change as required.
-List of VMs in comma separated file.
+List of VMs in comma separated file. (defaults to vmlist.csv)

+SETUP
+Edit the settings.ini file - Change the vSphere value for the vCenter Server, and tune the default behaviour of the script.

+Edit the vmlist.csv file to define your list of VMs